ViciousSquid/RStudio/README.md

 ## Fio — Make Weird Worlds, Share Them Instantly

 ### A love letter to Radiant and Hammer.<br>
-### Generate procedural liminal maps with one click.
-Add DOOM-style chaos.
-Twist space with portals.
-Export as a portable package and share it.
+### A real-time liminal CSG level editor and game engine.
+Optimised for mobile CPUs

 **Key Features**
 - Hit "play" instantly: no import, compile or bake step